The golden hour problem

 - Reduce blast radius at the workflow boundary: PR-validation workflows should not be able to write caches that release pipelines later consume.
 Avoid

 pull_request_targetunless you fully isolate the fork checkout and lock down permissions for the elevated context.
-This is the same upstream lesson the TanStack incident hammered home from the maintainer side; here it shows up as a downstream control. - Add egress controls on runners: If runners can only reach explicitly approved destinations — for example your artifact store, registry proxy, and required cloud identity endpoints — generic exfiltration becomes meaningfully harder, and stolen OIDC material is less useful unless the attacker can also reach a permitted token-exchange or deployment target.
+This is the same upstream lesson the TanStack incident hammered home from the maintainer side; here it shows up as a downstream control. - Add egress controls on runners: If runners can only reach explicitly approved destinations (your artifact store, registry proxy, required cloud identity endpoints), generic exfiltration becomes much harder.
+Stolen OIDC material is also less useful unless the attacker can reach a permitted token-exchange or deployment target.

 Cooldowns, pinning, IDE extension hygiene, and identity hygiene are stacked controls for different failure modes.
 Cooldowns keep you out of compromised upstream windows.
 Pinning blunts tag-rewrite attacks.
 A verified rotation playbook is what saves you when somebody else’s pipeline already failed and the cascade reached you anyway.